A pullback operation on a class of currents

-where $\{\cdot\}_{p,q}$ means the component of bidegree $(p,q)$.
-The mapping \eqref{nykterGysin} is the basis of our pullback, and is analogous to the (refined) Gysin mapping in \cite[Section~6.2]{Fulton}.
-The ``full'' Gysin mapping \eqref{fullGysin} is used in \cite{AESWY1, AESWY2, raev} to encode all local Segre numbers in connection to nonproper intersection theory.
+The mapping \eqref{gysin} preserves bidegree and is the basis of our pullback.
+It is straightforward to check that \eqref{gysin} is the component of the ``full'' Gysin mapping \eqref{fullgysin} of the same bidegree as $\mu$; this makes \eqref{fullgysin} useful in some calculations.

-Suppose additionally that there is a holomorphic vector bundle $F\to Z$ and a global holomorphic section $\Psi$ of $F$ such that $\Psi$ generates $\mathcal{I}$.
-Recall that $\Psi$ induces an embedding $N_{i(X)}Z\hookrightarrow F|_{i(X)}$, cf.\ \eqref{bedding}.
-The image of $N_{i(X)}Z$ in $F|_{i(X)}$ thus gets a Hermitian metric and we extend this metric in an arbitrary way to a Hermitian metric on all of $F$.
-By Proposition~\ref{AESWY_sats} and the commutativity of \eqref{eq:tomte} we have